elunna/hackem/hackem_changelog.md

 - [x] pill
     - Make case 4 ("tastes like vitamins") only give 80 nutrition, but also grants gain ability (like fountains, blessed if high luck)
     - Pills always cure larval infection.
+    - If the 1 in 7 chance for a wish is hit, there is a further roll of 1 in (25 - luck) required to attain the wish.
 - [x] holy wafer
 - [x] pineapple
     - Gains bonuses when used as a thrown weapon.